leshouches-algorithms/leshouches-algorithms.github.io/index.md

 <br>
     Dedicated discussion time will also be planned to foster exchanges and collaborations.

-- The cost of the workshop is still to be defined (we will update this page in the future).
+- The cost of the workshop is 1200 euros (this fee is preliminary, and will be confirmed in the future based on budget constraints).
 It will cover participation to the activities, accommodation and meals at the Les Houches School for the full duration of the workshop.
 <br>
 The first meal included is the dinner of Monday 27/01, and the last one is the lunch of Friday 7/02.